We're all about passion and fresh produce

 Our team is built on people who have a passion for hospitality and have pride in producing delicious food served with a smile.

 Meet the Landlords at The Cricketers Inn, Stuart and Sally Downie.
-They’ve recently moved to the area from South Devon with their family to run this wonderful countryside pub.
+They’ve moved to the area from South Devon with their family to run this wonderful countryside pub.
 Stuart's career in hospitality spans over 20 year’s with his longest position being Head Chef for various establishments in Devon.
 Over the last 5 years he has managed a busy seaside pub near Dartmouth and overseen the opening of their sister pub.
-Sally has always worked in the trade, from front of house to event organisation but her main area is in marketing.
+Sally has always worked in the trade, from event organisation to marketing, but she'll be getting stuck into all things admin and accounts.

 Dogs are warmly welcomed at The Cricketers Inn and will be greeted with gravy bones on arrival.
 There is a dedicated area for those dining with dogs and a garden for them to bask in the sun.
 Fresh water bowls are changed daily and towels are provided for muddy paws.